 - The defendant can pay the stipulated bond with his own funds or with money he has borrowed from family or friends.

-- Or the defendant can use a bail bond agency like Bond Cliff to pay the bail in exchange for a commission and a guarantee, which is known as a bail bond.
+- Or the defendant can use a bail bond agency to pay the bail in exchange for a commission and a guarantee, which is known as a bail bond.
 In exchange for this service, the person requesting the bail bond usually must guarantee the loan with some type of guarantee and pay the guarantor a non-refundable commission equivalent to approximately 10 percent of the total bail amount.

 Before bail: arrest process